Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Introduction

 The weights $\{w_i\}_{i=1,\ldots,n}$ provide further flexibility in estimation.
-Note that the precise form of the robust regression objective in \eqref{e:adaptive_huber} may vary slightly across different contexts \cite[see Section 2.2. in][]{loh2021scale}.
-For simplicity, we consider $\{w_i=1\}_{i=1,\ldots,n}$ throughout the study.
-In the context of regularized robust regression, the most basic form of Huber regression considered in this work highlights the connection between classical linear regression (quadratic loss) and robust regression (Huber loss), while incorporating sparsity through the $\ell_1$-penalty.
+For simplicity, we set $w_i=1$ for all $i=1,\ldots,n$ throughout this study.
+Note that the precise form of the robust regression objective in \eqref{e:adaptive_huber} may vary slightly across different contexts \cite[see Section 2.2 in][]{loh2021scale}.

 For high-dimensional regression models, incorporating sparsity into estimation enhances interpretability and might be expected to lend computational efficiency.
 However, in the context of regularized robust regression, most existing algorithms rely on full-gradient methods and do not fully exploit sparsity \cite[e.g.,][]{nesterov2013introductory,sun2016majorization,beck2017first}.
 In particular, such a full-gradient approach is prevalent in robust regression.
 As a result, previous methods require computing the full gradient at each iteration, which can be computationally expensive and limit scalability in high-dimensional settings.